 - good academic standing as defined by your home institution

 - no incomplete grades from previous terms

 - no current or pending probationary status due to academic dishonesty or misconduct

 - no outstanding financial obligations to your home institution

 - no current or pending probationary or disciplinary action for violation of codes of student conduct

-- must not be on probation, parole, or have any pending legal judgments (civil or criminal)
+- no probation, parole, or any pending legal judgments (civil or criminal)

-While on exchange you are expected to maintain full-time enrollment at your host campus and comply with all the rules and regulations (academic, codes of conduct, financial) of your host campus.
+While on exchange you are expected to maintain full-time (in the classroom) enrollment at your host campus and comply with all the rules and regulations (academic, codes of conduct, financial) of your host campus.
 See During Exchange for additional information of what will be expected of you at your host campus.

 Language ProficiencyWith the exception of campuses in Puerto Rico and Quebec (see below), the language of instruction is English.
 Students for whom English is not their first language must demonstrate English language proficiency as part of the home campus application process.
 TOEFL, MELAB, IELTS, or other language tests may also be required by some host campuses for students whose first language is not English.